There are currently 1 comments and 0 photos online for this walk.

 After about 400 metres you will see a copse of trees on your right.
 Turn right off the path onto a track, walking towards the left of the copse, and you will find a small memorial on the right to the United States Army Air Forces.
 Continue past the copse and, further on, find the SHAEF Memorial (Supreme Headquarters Allied Expeditionary Force).
 This is the site of General Eisenhower’s SHAEF HQ in the lead up to D-Day in 1944.
 From a temporary camp here, the final stages of the invasion of France were planned, the first step in the decisive road to the end of WWII.

 Prehistory has been pretty effectively wiped from the landscape around here.
 A 4000 year old Bronze Age barrow survived just here on the edge of the park until around 100 years ago.
 It was excavated in Victorian times and yielded interesting grave goods which now are in the British Museum.
 The barrow itself was removed for road widening….

 Start point: 51.418 lat, -0.3237 long

-Turn right off the path to head towards a small copse of trees (Warren plantation).
-Continue past the left-hand side and then turn right towards the end of Heron Pond.
+Continue in the same direction and past the left-hand side of a lightly wooded area and then turn right towards the end of Heron Pond.
 You cross a path just before reaching a bridge over a stream.
 This is known as Cobblers Path, commemorating an episode in the 18th century when a local shoemaker won a modest campaign to reopen a path through the park from Hampton Wick to Hampton.
 This ancient way had been closed for 20 years since the park was enclosed in 1734 by Lord Halifax.